Taco Time Salsa Bar

 This particular woman had brought some “salsa” of her own into the Taco Time.
-In a quick furtive motion, she squirted the solution into the salsa bucket, and poured a little into the salad dressing area.
+In a quick, furtive motion, she squirted the solution into the salsa bucket and poured a little into the salad dressing area.
 The largest bioterrorist attack in United States history had begun.
-Salad bars would never be the same.

-Naturally the influx of the red clad cultists made the locals nervous.
-It didn’t help that the Rajneeshees had set up a “Peace Force" that walked around the commune carrying Uzi submachine guns and drove a Jeep with .30-calibre machine gun mounted on it into town.
-Fights began to break out between the Rajneeshees and locals.
-A hunting magazine declared “an open season on the central eastern Rajneesh, known locally as the Red Rats or Red Vermin.”
-The Rajneeshees meanwhile began to take over entire Oregon towns, including Antelope, Oregon, which they promptly renamed Rajneesh.
+The influx of the red clad cultists didn’t sit well with the local small town communities.
+It didn’t help that the Rajneeshees set up a “Peace Force” consisting of members who patrolled the commune carrying Uzi submachine guns and drove a Jeep with .30-calibre machine gun mounted on it into town.
+Fights began to break out between the Rajneeshees and locals on a regular basis.
+A local hunting magazine declared “an open season on the central eastern Rajneesh, known locally as the Red Rats or Red Vermin.”
+The Rajneeshees meanwhile began to take over entire Oregon towns, including Antelope, Oregon, where they overwhelmed the community board, outvoting them to rename the community Rajneesh.

-Tensions high, the Rajneeshees were denied permits to build their city on a mountain.
-This is where the fight got very dirty indeed.
-Led by Ma Anand Sheela, who called herself Queen and carried a 357 magnum, the Rajneeshees attempted to take over the Wasco county government.
-When busing in 2000 homeless people to vote the Rajneeshee members into state government positions failed, (the government wouldn’t let them vote) a new plan was hatched.
+With tensions high, the local governments fought back, denying the Rajneeshees permits to build their city on a mountain.
+This is where the fight got dirty.
+Led by Ma Anand Sheela, who called herself Queen and carried a .357 magnum, the Rajneeshees attempted to take over the Wasco county government by force.
+When busing in 2000 homeless people to help vote the Rajneeshee members into state government positions failed (the local government wouldn’t let the homeless vote), a new plan was hatched.

-Over the course of two months, the group contaminated 10 salad bars in the area with salmonella poisoning in an attempt to suppress the vote.
-Using a plastic bag filled with a brown liquid they nicknamed “salsa", the poured the salmonella filled slurry directly into salad dressings, splashed it on produce, put it in water (which they used to directly poison two Oregon officials) and generally got it everywhere they could.
+Over the course of two months, the group contaminated 10 salad bars in the area with salmonella poisoning in an attempt to suppress the local vote.
+Using a plastic bag filled with a brown liquid they nicknamed “salsa”, they poured the salmonella-filled slurry directly into salad dressings, splashed it on produce, put it in water (which they used to directly poison two Oregon officials), and generally got it everywhere they could.
 751 people fell ill, and 45 were hospitalized with Salmonella poisoning, though no one was killed.
-Had the Rajneeshees gone with the original plan of using Salmonella Typhi, or typhoid fever, it surely would have resulted in numerous deaths.
+Had the Rajneeshees gone with the original plan of using Salmonella Typhi, or typhoid fever, it would have resulted in numerous deaths.

 Despite causing widespread sickness, the plot didn’t work.
 Locals suspected it was an attack of some sort and turned out in force to vote against the Rajneeshee candidates.
-But the locals had no concrete proof and for a year the plot went undiscovered.
+However, the locals had no concrete proof, and for a year the poisoning plot went undiscovered.

-Originally blamed on poor worker hygiene, it wasn’t until one year later, when Osho himself had fled the commune, and blamed Sheela and her “gang of fascists” for the attacks that the government investigated.
-What they found in the commune was a fully fledged bio-terrorism lab containing salmonella “bactrol disks", and literature on the manufacture and usage of explosives and military biowarfare.
-Also discovered was one of the largest illegal wire-tapping operations ever found, and an assassination plot on the life of Charles Turner, United States Attorney for the District of Oregon.
+Originally blamed on poor worker hygiene, it wasn’t until one year later that the plot was discovered.
+Osho himself fled the commune and blamed Sheela and her “gang of fascists” for the attacks.
+When the government investigated the commune, they found a full-fledged bioterrorism lab containing salmonella “bactrol disks”, as well as literature on the manufacture and usage of explosives and military biowarfare.
+Also discovered was one of the largest illegal wire-tapping operations ever found and an assassination plot on the life of Charles Turner, United States Attorney for the District of Oregon.

-The Taco Time in The Dalles is still open.
+Taco Time in The Dalles, Oregon, is still open.
 We suggest you skip the salsa bar.